 The "Del Carmen First" Strategy

 🧠 Smart Traveler Insight: Most tourists rush straight to General Luna, enduring a 45+ minute cramped van ride after a long flight.
-But here's the local secret: Del Carmen is only 5-10 minutes from the airport.
+But here's the local secret: Del Carmen is only 5-10 minutes from the airport (see why this matters in our Del Carmen vs General Luna comparison).

 Consider this smarter approach:

-- Relax at Alegria Beach for a calm, family-friendly swim — Just 40 minutes from Del Carmen
+4. Relax at Alegria Beach for a calm, family-friendly swim — About 40-45 minutes from Del Carmen by motorbike

 🏠 Mariden Resort: Your Airport Neighbor